 How Oil Filters Are Made

-Canister-type oil filters (as seen in the video above and picture at the right) are put together by inserting a filter element into a metal cup, sealed with a metal cap which has the threaded portion to screw on to the engine.
+Canister-type oil filters (as seen in the video above and the image at the right) are put together by inserting a filter element into a metal cup, sealed with a metal cap which has the threaded portion to screw on to the engine.
 The filter element within often sits on a spring if an anti-drain-back valve is included.

 Cartridge filters are just the filter element sometimes combined with fitting pieces.